shift-tyson/hid2mav/README.md

 # HID2MAV

-A lightweight Linux-based system for converting HID joystick input into MAVLink RC overrides over a Microhard telemetry link (UART).
+A lightweight Linux-based system for turning HID joysticks into MAVLink MANUAL_CONTROL

 ## Components